Common Ordinance Questions

 Abandoned junk vehicles and/or junk vehicle parts are not allowed in any public place in the city.
 For more information, read the city's Abandoned Vehicle Ordinance outlined in Section 15, Article II of the City Code.

-The Police Department staff includes Community Service Officers responsible for control of domestic animals and pets.
-A city ordinance forbids allowing dogs, cats or other domestic animals to run at large beyond the land limits of the owner.
+City ordinance forbids allowing dogs, cats or other domestic animals to run at large beyond the land limits of the owner.
 This means your pets must be leashed and under your control when off your property.

-Also, owners are responsible for cleaning up after their pet when walking it off their property.
+Owners are responsible for cleaning up after their pet when walking it off their property.
 Call 651-714-3600 to register a complaint with the animal control officer or request service online.

 More information about animal ordinances can be found in Chapter 5 of the City Code.

-Burglar & Fire Alarms
+Burglar and Fire Alarms

-Burglar and fire alarms are regulated by the city ordinance.
+Burglar and fire alarms are regulated by city ordinance.
 Audible alarms must have an automatic shutoff, which will silence the audible alarm within 20 minutes.
 Persons with an audible alarm must post a notice containing the name and telephone number of the person to be notified to render repairs or service.
 This notice must be posted at the main entrance and be kept current.

-For more information, view City Ordinances Relating to Burglar and Fire Alarms.
+For more information, view City Ordinances Relating to Burglar and Fire Alarms

-Hunting Ordinances & Regulations
+Hunting Ordinances and Regulations

 Most of Woodbury is designated as no hunting.
 However, there are still limited locations or "open areas" in the city where hunting is allowed.
 To use these areas, hunters are required to obtain landowner permission and complete a Hunting Permit.